gobwas/dm.js/README.md

 What happens here?

 We just created object ```config```.
-It contains our application's objects (we could name they as services) configuration.
+It contains our application's services configuration.
-Configuration says what object implementation to use, which arguments pass to constructor, which calls to do after instantiating, and finally, which properties with which values set up for created instance.

-There are two objects in our configuration - "world" and "hello".
+There are two objects in our configuration - "world" and "greeter".
 The "world" object contains some logic for interacting with world.

-The "hello" object contains some logic for greeting some injected, not known as well, but known as an interface **world**.
+The "greeter" object contains some logic for greeting some injected, not known as well, but known as an interface **world**.

-> Also, later, some client of "hello" object will not know which implementation he use, nor the world, that he greeting.
+> Also, later, some client of "greeter" service will not know which implementation he use, nor the world, that he greeting.
 > He just know the interface of world greeter.
 And call the #greet method from it.

 So where the magic?
 Simply, just create the ```DM``` object, configure it and greet the world!